joshrbaxter/ultrasound_tracking/README.md

 Before we get started, just a friendly reminder that you get what you pay for... while the goal of this project is to help others with tracking ultrasound videos of muscle contractions, I am not a software developer and cannot provide high quality support but I'll try.... probably.

-To get started, download the code and Sample Subject Data folders.
+To get started, download the code and ultrasound folder.

 main.m will run the example code and get you started.